CtrlK

 Distinctiveness Conflict Risk

-The specific CLI tool names (gemini, claude, codex, qwen, opencode) provide some distinctiveness, but 'code analysis and implementation tasks' is very broad and could overlap with many coding-related skills.
-The modes (analysis, write, review) are somewhat distinctive but not sharply delineated.
+The specific CLI tool names (gemini, claude, codex, qwen, opencode) provide some distinctiveness, but the broad scope of 'code analysis and implementation tasks' could easily overlap with general coding skills, code review skills, or other CLI-related skills.

 2 / 3